ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

     This option will histogram the spawned wavevector, averaged over all previous iterations.
     It scales horrifically and can only be done for small systems which can be diagonalized.
-    It requires a diagonalization initially to work.
+    It requires a enumeration of all determinants initially to work.
 It can write out the average wavevector every iWriteHistEvery.
-    If done, SymDets will also be written out, containing the exact wavevector in the same format from the diagonalization.
+    If a diagonalization option is set, SymDets will also be written out, containing the exact wavevector in the same format from the diagonalization.
-    IF **JUSTFINDDETS** option is on, the exact wavevector will not be written out, but the determinants simply enumerated and stored in a compressed form in FCIDets array.

 **HISTPARTENERGIES** [BinRange] [iNoBins] [OffDiagBinRange] [OffDiagMax]